Na Hye-mi

-After getting married, Hye-mi continued to work in some small projects.
+After getting married, Na continued to work in some small projects.
 She appeared in the popular weekend drama My Only One.
-While filming for My Only One, Hye-mi was cast in another KBS daily drama Home for Summer which premiered on April 29, 2019.
+While filming for My Only One, she was cast in another KBS daily drama Home for Summer which premiered on April 29, 2019.
 Na took on a lead role for KBS's 2019 one-episode drama special, Clean and Polish.

 Personal life

 Relationship and marriage

-In 2014 it was reported Hye-mi and Eric Mun of group Shinhwa were dating.
+In 2014 it was reported that Na and Eric Mun of group Shinhwa were dating.
 However both did not confirm the relationship at that time.
 In late February 2017, dating speculation surfaced again that the couple had been maintaining their relationship after the news first broke in 2014.
-Through their agencies, both Eric and Hye-mi confirmed their relationship.
-The couple got married on July 1, 2017 at Youngnak Church in Jung-gu, Seoul, South Korea.
+Through their agencies, both Mun and Na confirmed their relationship.
+The couple got married on July 1, 2017 at Youngnak Church in Jung District, Seoul, South Korea.

-On August 23, 2022, it was confirmed that Na is pregnant with the couple's first child, after 6 years of marriage.
+On August 23, 2022, it was confirmed that Na was pregnant with the couple's first child, after 6 years of marriage.
 She gave birth to a son on March 1, 2023.
+On January 6, 2025, Na's second pregnancy was announced.
+Their second son was born on March 19, 2025.